julianlk522/julianlk.com/content/_index.md

 (in the voice of Dr. Evil)

-Ladies and gentlemen, welcome to my underground lair.
+Welcome to my underground lair!

 <br>

-Imminent doom awaits you!

-Just kidding.
-Enjoy some (hopefully helpful and enjoyable) thoughts and compilations.
+Enjoy some disorganized thoughts and compilations.